The Bugs Bunny Crazy Castle

+Each version of the game features different cartoon characters based on their respective titles: Bugs Bunny, Roger Rabbit, or Mickey Mouse.
+The object of the game is to go through a series of rooms collecting items to advance to higher levels while avoiding related cartoon characters.

 Gameplay

 While presented in a side-scroller format, Crazy Castle differs from standard side-scrollers such as Super Mario Bros. in that Bugs Bunny does not have the ability to jump; therefore, only by taking different routes can Bugs avoid enemies.
 Some of the levels have boxing gloves, invincibility potions, safes, crates, flower pots, or ten thousand-pound weights that can be used against the enemies in the game.
 As a result, the game has a "puzzle-solving" atmosphere.

 Players score 100 points for every carrot with the last one in each floor giving the player an extra life, 100 points for every enemy defeated using invincibility bottles, 500 points per enemy using boxing glove, and 1000 points per enemy that gets hit with heavy objects.
 Because most NES game cartridges lacked the ability to save, passwords can be used to start at a certain level in this game.

 Plot

-Honey Bunny has been kidnapped by Wile E. Coyote, Yosemite Sam, Daffy Duck, and Sylvester.
-Bugs must travel through 60 levels (80 in the Game Boy version) in order to save her.
+Honey Bunny has been kidnapped by Wile E. Coyote, Yosemite Sam, Daffy Duck, and Sylvester the Cat.
+Bugs Bunny must travel through 60 levels (80 in the Game Boy version) in order to save her.
 To get past each level, Bugs must collect all 8 carrots in each level.